-Rebuilding an Array:
+C. Rebuilding an Array

 Rebuilding is the process of restoring data to a hard drive from other drives in the array.
-Rebuilding applies only to fault-tolerant arrays such as RAID 1, RAID 5, or RAID 10.
-To replace the old drive, make sure to use a new drive of equal or greater capacity.
+Rebuilding applies only to fault-tolerant arrays such as RAID 1, RAID 5 or RAID 10 arrays.
 The procedures below assume a new drive is added to replace a failed drive to rebuild a RAID 1 array.
+(Note: The new drive must have equal or greater capacity than the old one.)

-For the AMD SB850:
+For the Intel P55: